Ashness Bridge National Trust car park

 How to get here

-Driving from the lakeside in the valley bottom the road up to Ashenss Bridge is steep and narrow with passing places, however the rewards are obvious as this extremely popular viewpoint looks out over Derwent Water with spectacular views extending to Bassenthwaite Lake and taking in the River Derwent.
+Driving from the lakeside in the Borowdale Valley, the road up to Ashenss Bridge is steep and narrow with passing places.
+However the rewards are obvious as this extremely popular viewpoint looks out over Derwent Water with spectacular views extending to Bassenthwaite Lake and taking in the River Derwent.

 How much does it cost to park?